 Step 5: Use the Offcut to Start a Subsequent Row

-Depending on how the room dimensions compare to the length of the planks, you may be able to use the offcut to start the next row, but that doesn't always guarantee a random stagger pattern, which is as important as it is when laying hardwood flooring.
+Depending on how the room dimensions compare to the length of the planks, you may be able to use the offcut to start the next row, but that doesn't always guarantee a random stagger pattern, which is as important for cork as it is when laying hardwood flooring.
 Sometimes, you need to wait for a row or two to use an offcut to avoid step or H-patterns, which are unsightly.